Robert Leiber: Biography

 He assisted Pius XII in researching the topics for his speeches and radio messages.
 Leiber was one of an "impromptu band of willing Jesuits" whom Pius XII employed "checking and double-checking every reference" in his written works.
 Leiber, stationed at the Pontifical Gregorian University, three miles from the Vatican, complained after Pius XII's death that he was often expected to "drop whatever he was doing and hasten to the Vatican", taking public transportation.

-As the Pope's trusted Private Secretary, Leiber acted at the intermediary between Pius XII and the German Resistance.
-He met with Joseph Müller, who visited Rome in 1939 and 1940 to obtain assistance from the Pope in acting as an intermediary between the Resistance and the Allies in the lead up to a planned coup against Hitler.
+As the Pope's trusted private secretary, Leiber acted at the intermediary between Pius XII and the German Resistance.
+He met with Joseph Müller, who visited Rome in 1939 and 1940 to obtain assistance from the Pope in acting as an intermediary between the Resistance and the Allies in the lead-up to a planned coup against Hitler.
 Later in the war, Leiber remained the point of contact for communications from Colonel-General Ludwig Beck in the lead up to the 1944 July Plot.
-Through the German ambassador to the Vatican, Ernst von Weizsäcker, Leiber was informed that Nuncio Cesare Orsenigo's priest assistant was secretly a member of the Nazi party and an informer for the RSHA.
+Through the German ambassador to the Vatican, Ernst von Weizsäcker, Leiber was informed that Nuncio Cesare Orsenigo's priest assistant was secretly a member of the Nazi Party and an informer for the RSHA.

-After World War II, Pius XII charged Leiber and Bea with investigating the activities of Gertrud Luckner (later declared Righteous among the Nations), the pioneer of a German Catholic philo-Semitic and pro-Israel movement.
+After World War II, Pius XII charged Leiber and Augustin Bea with investigating the activities of Gertrud Luckner (later declared Righteous among the Nations), the pioneer of a German Catholic philo-Semitic and pro-Israel movement.
 The Holy Office in 1948 issued a monitum (or warning) to the group, due to concerns that the group's pro-Zionist activities were "encouraging religious indifferentism (the belief that one religion is as good as the next)".
-Leiber concluded in April 1950 there was nothing theologically wrong with the work of Luckner; Bea went further, actually affirming it.
+Leiber concluded in April 1950 there was nothing theologically wrong with the work of Luckner.
+Bea went further by actually affirming it.

-Last years/death
+Last years and death

-In an October 1958 meeting, Leiber turned down a position offered by new Pope John XXIII in light of his health, suggesting Augustin Bea instead.
-He authored several books and articles on Church history and on the Reichskonkordat.
+In an October 1958 meeting, Leiber turned down a position offered by new Pope John XXIII in light of his health and suggested Augustin Bea instead.
+He authored several books and articles on church history and on the Reichskonkordat.
 After suffering acute asthma attacks for many years, Leiber died in Rome in 1967, aged 79.

-Ratline involvement
+Involvement in ratlines

-According to Michael Phayer, Leiber "sparked new life" into Austrian bishop Alois Hudal's plan to set up a "ratline" — an escape route from Europe for Nazis and fascists, including war criminals.
+According to Michael Phayer, Leiber "sparked new life" into Austrian Bishop Alois Hudal's plan to set up a "ratline", an escape route from Europe for Nazis and fascists including war criminals.
 Leiber wrote to Hudal around the time of Operation Barbarossa, telling the latter to "look at the [ratline] mission as a crusade".

-According to a history professor at the Pontifical Gregorian University, Leiber had no direct authority to correspond with Hudal but "[his] role as one of Pius XII's closest confidantes allowed the German Jesuit to act as the pope's intermediary and messenger."
+According to a history professor at the Pontifical Gregorian University, Leiber had no direct authority to correspond with Hudal but "[his] role as one of Pius XII's closest confidantes allowed the German Jesuit to act as the pope's intermediary and messenger".
 Hudal maintained contact with Leiber and other Vatican officials during and after the war.
-Leiber destroyed all his personal papers before his death, rather than leave them for posterity, confirming to van Room that he had destroyed his papers because he feared they "would cast Pius in an unfavorable light".
+Leiber destroyed all his personal papers before his death, rather than leave them for posterity, which confirmed to van Room that he had destroyed his papers because he feared they "would cast Pius in an unfavorable light".